melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/sharing-vaccination-records.md

 - if it cannot be synced because of a missing NHS number, you must add an NHS number to the child's record before this record will sync

 ![Screenshot of a vaccination record that is not synced.](/assets/images/fhir-imms-not-synced.png)

+The information sharing works both ways, when enabled for your organisation.
+Mavis automatically searches NHS England and GP data for flu vaccination records and adds any missing information to the child’s vaccination history (for example, if a child was already vaccinated by their GP, so you can avoid double-vaccinating them).

+> [!NOTE]
+> Mavis can only receive this data for children with NHS numbers.
+If there are any children without NHS numbers in your session, you need to check if they have already been vaccinated.